MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-portal-customizations.md

 >[!Warning]
 Be sure to clear the browser cache when any CSS customizations are made.

-In FIM 2010 R2 , you can customize selected elements of the password portals, including the banner logo, string resources, and cascading style sheets.
+In Microsoft Identity Manager 2016 (MIM), you can customize selected elements of the password portals, including the banner logo, string resources, and cascading style sheets.

 In order to do this, a few things are required depending on the level of customization.
-The following is a list of items that are involved in customizing the FIM 2010 R2 password registration and reset portals.
+The following is a list of items that are involved in customizing the MIM 2016 password registration and reset portals.

--   Customizations Folder - This is the folder that FIM 2010 R2 will check prior to using the defaults.
+-   Customizations Folder - This is the folder that MIM 2016 will check prior to using the defaults.
 Each portal that will be customized requires a Customizations folder.
 Customizations should only be done in this folder because setup will not overwrite it on upgrades, change mode installs or